ARL DSRC Introductory Site Guide

 It is vital to the ARL DSRC's communication process, and mutually beneficial to our users, to understand the responsibilities of being a good citizen of the ARL DSRC.
 We ask users:

-• Please keep the ARL DSRC apprised of your current email addresses.
+• Please keep your HPC pIE account updated with your current email addresses.
 This way we can assure vital information about our Center reaches you.
+Also, ensure email addresses being used are work/office emails and not personal emails.
 Please contact your S/AAA to update your email address.
 Please note that if the email address you give us is behind a firewall, you may need to arrange for your local system administrator to allow email from the ARL DSRC to pass through the firewall boundary to your work site.

 • Please check the Systems page for up-to-date resource availability.
 The HPC Training page has information on upcoming training opportunities.
 Updates to our system information may be found on the ARL DSRC Documentation page.